 Environmental Events

-Council supports and promotes a number of events each year with the support of the Environment Levy.
-These events include Schools Environment Day, Earth Hour, World Environment Day, National Tree Day and more.
+Wingecarribee Shire Council supports and promotes a number of events each year, funded by the Environment Levy.
+These events include Schools Environment Day, Earth Hour, World Environment Day, the Southern Highlands Future Forum and more.

-The events help educate and inform the community about environmental issues of significance in the Southern Highlands.
+The events help educate and inform the community about environmental and sustainability issues of significance in the Southern Highlands.

 Click on the Read More link for each event to find out more.